-Picture yourself at the Rasmussen College – Ocala campus
+Picture yourself at the Rasmussen University – Ocala campus

-At the Rasmussen College Ocala campus, students are first priority, and the strong sense of community and fellowship amongst our students is evident.
+At the Rasmussen University Ocala campus, students are first priority, and the strong sense of community and fellowship amongst our students is evident.

 “The faculty and staff at our campus have an opportunity to assist students in changing their lives every day.
 It’s amazing to see our students invest their education back into the community,” says Beasley.
 We are proud to provide a supportive environment to help our students reach their education goals.

-If you want to learn more about how you might find your fit in our community of learners, check out the Rasmussen College – Ocala campus Facebook page.
+If you want to learn more about how you might find your fit in our community of learners, check out the Rasmussen University – Ocala campus Facebook page.

 1 The Medical Assisting Diploma program at the Ocala campus in Florida is accredited by the Accrediting Bureau of Health Education Schools (ABHES).
 6116 Executive Blvd., Suite 730, North Bethesda, MD 20852, 301-291-7550